themeda-devs/themeda/docs/visualisations.md

 ### <ins>Cultivated</ins>

 The "Cultivated" category comprises four sub-categories, each exhibiting distinct trends over time.
 While these sub-categories represent specific variations within cultivated land, none of them have a significant influence on the overall analysis.
+Question - do you mean due to the small total area in any cultivated class?

 1. **Cultivated Closed**: This sub-category shows a consistent and uniform trend, maintaining a low percentage of approximately 0.1% throughout the analyzed period.
 The maximum value observed is 0.3%.
 The stability in the trendline suggests a relatively steady presence of cultivated close land without substantial variations.